alikureishy/ROBO-followme-project/README.md

 ### 5-Layer Encoder / 5-Layer Decoder / 2-Separable Convolutions per Upsample

-This was a deeper network (5 encoding layers and 5 decoding layers) than in take # 1, and consequently its filter depths varied from 32 to 512, depending on the layer, both for the encoder and decoder sections.
-The encoding and decoding layers were mirror images of each other.
-The encoding layers included just one separable convolution.
-Each decoding layer included an upsampling layer (doubling the image size in both x and y dimensions), followed by a concatenation of a skip connection input from its corresponding encoding layer, followed then by 3 separable convolution layers.
-I ran the training for ~60 epochs, though the network had almost fully saturated near ~30 epochs, , as you can see in the validation loss graph below.
-Nevertheless, it appears there was still some marginal improvement going up to 60 epochs, which helped push the IoU metric above 0.40.
+This was a deeper network (5 encoding layers and 5 decoding layers) than earlier, and consequently its filter depths varied from 32 to 512, depending on the layer, both for the encoder and decoder sections.

+I ran the training for ~60 epochs, though the network had almost fully saturated near ~30 epochs, as you can see in the validation loss graph below.
+Nevertheless, it appears there was still some marginal improvement going up to 60 epochs, which helped push the IoU metric to 0.436

 ![Take2 - Validation Loss History](https://github.com/safdark/ROBO-followme-project/blob/master/docs/images/take2-val-loss-history-plot.png)